quilime/organelle-monome/README.md

 ## Setup WIFI

 This was the trickiest part.
-Follow the instructions here:
+Follow the instructions on [this form thread](http://forum.critterandguitari.com/t/using-a-wifi-adapter/158/9).

 ## Enable Read/Write